Non-linear anomalous Edelstein response at altermagnetic interfaces: Abstract

 \section{Abstract}

 In altermagnets, time-reversal symmetry breaking spin-polarizes electronic states, while total magnetization remains zero.
 In addition, at altermagnetic surfaces Rashba-spin orbit coupling is activated due to broken inversion symmetry, introducing a competing spin-momentum locking interaction.
 Here we show that their interplay leads to the formation of complex, chiral spin textures that offer novel, non-linear spin-to-charge conversion properties.
 Whereas altermagnetic order suppresses the canonical linear in-plane Rashba-Edelstein response, we establish the presence of an \textit{anomalous} transversal Edelstein effect for planar applied electric and magnetic field, or alternatively, an in-plane magnetization.
-Moreover the non-linear Edelstein response resulting purely from electric fields also triggers the anomalous out-of-plane magnetization.
-We determine the anomalous response with a model based on the ab-initio electronic structure of RuO$_2$ bilayers, ultimately opening experimental avenues to explore spin-charge conversion phenomena at altermagnetic interfaces.
+Additionally, we predict a purely electric-field-driven non-linear out-of-plane magnetization.
+We compute the anomalous response within a general altermagnet $d$-wave model, with parameters extracted from the ab-initio electronic structure of an altermagnetic bilayer.
+Our results suggest altermagnetic surfaces as a promising platform for unconventional spintronic functionalities.